 Asanga gave a long list of different objects to gain shamatha on, depending on what our major problem might be.
 Breath is the recommended object of focus for when the biggest problems we have are distraction and mental wandering, including verbal thought and other mental garbage going through our minds.
 For most of us, this is quite dominant and focusing on the breath is a way to counteract all this mental wandering.
 But if, for instance, our main problems are desire and attachment for someone’s body, then we focus on the human body that we find so attractive and on all the waste products that are in the stomach and bowels and on the skeleton as the object of concentration.
 To attain shamatha with this, in addition to attaining concentration, we counteract the attachment and desire.

 Attaining shamatha here is a provisional measure as it doesn’t get rid of the deepest cause for our attachment to the body, which is our making the body a self-established object, existing independently without relying on anything.
 It is on the basis of our grasping for self-established existence that we then become attached to the body.
-But, with shamatha, we focus on our object with just gross detection of these aspects.
+But, with shamatha, we focus on our object with just correct consideration and mindfulness of these aspects.
 We have the gross understanding that the body has all sorts of unattractive things inside it, but without all the details of it

 If our problem is anger, we would focus on someone or something that really makes us angry, whether a person or the irrational thinking of people, and we would focus on that with love.
-Our gross detection is that people who think irrationally suffer because of that and so, with love and compassion, we want them to be happy and be rid of that.
-Our shamatha, then, focuses with love directed toward a specific person or someone representing all irrational people, and we do so with gross detection that they suffer because of their irrational thinking.
+We understand and are mindful of the fact that people who think irrationally suffer because of that and so, with love and compassion, we want them to be happy and be rid of that.
+Our shamatha, then, focuses with love directed toward a specific person or someone representing all irrational people, and we do so with the correct consideration that they suffer because of their irrational thinking.
 We then work to attain a state of shamatha focused in this way.

 Asanga has a whole long list of different topics that we can attain shamatha on.
 We shouldn’t think that shamatha is just on the breath or on awareness or the open space of awareness.
 Those are examples of objects that we can use, but whatever object we choose as our focus shouldn’t be simply for the sake of gaining concentration.
 It should also be for helping us to gain provisional relief from a certain disturbing state of mind.